 Yes.
-If GIS provides a criminal conviction history report to the University, Illinois Human Resources will send you a copy of the report received from GIS.
-This is required under the Fair Credit Reporting Act (FCRA).
-Additionally, you have the right to request an additional copy directly from GIS, free of charge.
+If GIS provides a report indicating a criminal conviction history to the University, Illinois Human Resources will send you a copy of the report received from GIS, along with a Summary of Rights document, any state specific required documents, -and a letter outlining the next steps in the process.
+This is required under the Fair

+Credit Reporting Act (FCRA).
+Additionally, you have the right to request an additional copy of the report directly from GIS, free of charge.